nimau/Buddy-iOS-SDK/README.md

 These release notes are for the 2.0 Preview release of the Buddy Platform SDK.
 Not everything in the SDK is currently fully implemented, and not all REST endpoints have yet been exposed in the SDK.

-Please refer to [docs.buddyplatform.com]http://docs.buddyplatform.com for more details on the SDK You can also visit [buddypreview.com]http://buddypreview.com for more details on the Buddy Platform Version 2 Preview Release.
+Please refer to [Buddy Developer Documentation]http://dev.buddyplatform/home/docs for more details on the SDK You can also visit [buddypreview.com]http://buddypreview.com for more details on the Buddy Platform Version 2 Preview Release.

 ## Introduction